lc00/wiki-experiment/Vim.md

     * `gv` to highlight the previous visual area
     * `o` - Toggle which end of a visual selection is fixed
     * `I` and `A` allow you to insert- `i`/`a` are for text objects
+    * `:` to enter `ex` mode with that range selected
+* `q:` - In normal mode, open a buffer with your command history- searchable, editable

 ## CLI Commands